SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 ### 9. Channel Bonding, Clock Correction

-Though the module does not use channel bonding, it should be enabled to work-around a bug in the GTP hard tile's loss-of-sync state machine (see [Xilinx AR # 29218](http://www.xilinx.com/support/answers/29218.htm)) (which is used by the module).
-The channel bonding sequence length should be set to 1 and the sequence's first (and only byte) is a K-character with value `00000000`.
-Since this is an invalid K-character, it cannot appear in the stream and thus channel bonding remains functionally disabled.
+The module does not use channel bonding.
+It should be left disabled.

 The 'use clock correction' option should be selected and the sequence length set to 4.
 The minimum and maximum latency may be left as the defaults.
 Only a single